-Alfred Elmore RA (1815–1881) was a Victorian history and genre painter.
-He was born in Cork, Ireland, the son of Dr. John Richard Elmore, a surgeon who retired from the British Army to Clonakilty.
+Alfred Elmore (1815–1881) was a British history and historical genre painter.
+He was born in Clonakilty, Ireland, the son of Dr. John Richard Elmore, a surgeon who retired from the British Army to Clonakilty.

 His family moved to London, where Elmore studied at the Royal Academy of Arts.
 His early works were in the troubadour style of Richard Parkes Bonington, but he soon graduated to religious work, notably The Martyrdom of Thomas à Becket, commissioned by Daniel O'Connell for Westland Row Church in Dublin.
 Between 1840 and 1844 Elmore travelled across Europe, visiting Munich, Venice, Bologna, and Florence.